-4. Downtown Marietta:
+4. Explore Downtown Marietta

 There’s just something special about Downtown Marietta.
 With its charming brick streets, historic Victorian buildings, boutique and specialty shops, restaurants and taverns, I found myself strolling this historic main street community with a permanent smile.

-5. Welcoming Locals:
+5. Visit With Welcoming Locals

 It’s nice to visit a town that not only preserves its history, but also has a palpable sense of community spirit.
 Locals are warm and welcoming, provide visitors with recommendations and directions and almost every conversation led to how much they love this community.
 A welcoming spirit and community pride will lure you back to explore more of Marietta’s charms!

 Make the most of your visit by staying in the heart of Downtown Marietta at the historic Lafayette Hotel.
 Established in 1918, the Lafayette Hotel is one of the last riverboat-era hotels.
 The Victorian era décor throughout the lobby and guest rooms will transform you back in time!